Pokerole-Software-Development/Pokerole-Data/readme.md

 # Applications Using The Dataset

 - [Pokerole Obsidian SRD](https://github.com/Willowlark/PokeroleObsidianSRD) A SRD of the entire Pokerole dataset available within [Obsidian](https://obsidian.md/), a markdown note application.
+- [Pokerole Foundry Module](https://github.com/tech-ticks/foundry-pokerole) A module for the [Foundry VTT system](https://foundryvtt.com/) using the data compiled here.

 ## Developer Information